Benefits of Hot Yoga

 Improves Skin Health

 Increased sweat improves circulation and increases oxygen-rich blood to your skin cells, providing you with a post-yoga glow.
-Sweating from exercise can actually reverse signs of aging from a cellular level.
+Sweating from exercise can actually reverse signs of age related skin effects on a cellular level.
 The positive impact means your skin can produce more collagen and better hydration.